Share this article

 Tips for Testers

 The attack is not elaborate, but all the dominoes need to be lined up for the best results.
-Here are some tips for testing your company devices.
+Here are some tips for wifi penetration testing your company devices.

 - The channel matters.
 If the client joins an open network on one frequency and beacons are flooded for that SSID on another frequency, the client will likely be silent.
 It’s recommended to cycle through wireless channels.